 In this example, a doctor uses the 'What, so what, now what' template to reflect on a time when breaking bad news didn't go well, and the impact this had on the patient's family.

 Focuses on thoughts at the time of an experience.
 It explores how those may have impacted on actions and feelings and on what has been learned.

-I sat for 5 minutes reading the patient's notes and then went to collect his relatives to talk to them.
-One was very angry and kept saying that he had been doing so well and that they had not been expecting this turn of events.
-She asked why they had not been called in when he had first become unwell.
+I sat for 5 minutes reading the patient's notes and then went to collect the relatives to talk to them.
+One was very angry and kept saying that the patient had been doing so well and that they had not been expecting this turn of events.
+The relative asked why they had not been called in when the patient had first become unwell.